joe-editor/joe/docs/man.md

 	Hit __Esc Space__ to have JOE edit the file and jump to the specified line (also you can use __Esc -__ and __Esc =__ to step through the list).

-* Use it in conjuction with search and replace to edit many files
+* Use it in conjunction with search and replace to edit many files

 	Once JOE has a list of files (from above), use search and replace with the 'e' option to visit all of them: